The Difference Between Benign and Malignant Tumors

 Is My Dog’s Tumor Benign or Malignant?

-If your veterinarian is suspicious that your dog’s tumor is malignant, he or she may recommend some follow up tests.
-Which tests are recommended varies widely based on what kind of tumor or cancer is suspected.
+If your veterinarian suspects your dog’s tumor is malignant, he or she may recommend some follow-up tests.
+The tests that are recommended vary widely based on the kind of tumor or cancer suspected.
 Some tests that may be recommended include:

 What Causes Tumors in Dogs?

-We do not know what causes most canine tumors.
-Depending on the type of cancer, we do know some risk factors:6
+Just like we don’t know exactly what causes most human cancers, we do not know what causes most canine tumors.
+Depending on the type of cancer, we do know some risk factors: 6

 Making Treatment Decisions

 If your dog has a benign tumor, it will likely be left untreated unless it is risking your dog’s health or causing pain.
 If the tumor is not causing any major issues, your veterinarian will likely recommend a “wait and watch” approach.
-This means you monitor the tumor at home and contact your veterinarian for follow-up if it changes in any way.
+This means you monitor the tumor at home and contact your veterinarian for follow-up if it changes.

-If your dog has a malignant tumor, your veterinarian may recommend calling in a veterinary oncologist, a specialist that focuses on cancer diagnosis, care, and treatment.
-Together with you and your veterinarian, an oncologist will help determine the best treatment options for your dog.
+If your dog has a malignant tumor, your veterinarian may recommend calling in a veterinary oncologist, a specialist who focuses on cancer diagnosis, care, and treatment.
+With you and your veterinarian, an oncologist will help determine the best treatment options for your dog.
 Additional tests may be necessary before determining the best treatments.

-Depending on what type of tumor your dog has, there are several treatment options:8
+Depending on what type of tumor your dog has, there are treatment options:8

 • Surgery: The goal of surgery is to remove all cancerous cells before the tumor becomes too large and spreads.
 Even if the tumor cannot be entirely removed, it can be debulked, meaning as much tumor as possible is removed.
 This allows for secondary treatments (like chemotherapy or radiation) to be more effective.